Workplace Guidelines

 College of Eastern Idaho is committed to providing its students and employees with an environment conducive to learning and growth.
 As such, the college has a responsibility to promote an atmosphere of trust, respect, and integrity.
 Intimate relationships where one individual has power or authority over another may compromise freely given consent, put the academic and professional development of the individuals at risk, and profoundly undermine the foundation of trust, respect, and integrity that is essential to carrying out College of Eastern Idaho’s mission.

 Intimate relationships involving faculty, administrators, staff, and others who educate, supervise, evaluate, counsel, or otherwise make decisions or recommendations about another person in connection with their employment or education at the college, or who otherwise have actual or apparent authority over a student or subordinate are inherently asymmetrical.
 The mere appearance of bias resulting from such a relationship may seriously disrupt the academic or work environment and have the potential to undermine the sense of community, mutual trust, and support at CEI.
-As such, intimate relationships which may occur between individuals where one individual has power or authority over another individual, are prohibited.
+As such, intimate relationships, which may occur between individuals where one individual has power or authority over another individual, are prohibited.
 For additional information, please see Policy 213: Fraternization.